-- 4) The size of this trained map is increased and reduced respecting the proportionality of its sidelengths (width and length).
-Once the size has been modified, the neural network is again trained using pattern p_i . - 5) The third and fourth steps are repeated for different map sizes. - 6) Steps 1 through 5 are repeated for the remaining patterns p_j , assuming each of these the role of pattern p_i .
+4) The size of this trained map is increased and reduced respecting the proportionality of its sidelengths (width and length).
+Once the size has been modified, the neural network is again trained using pattern p_i .

+5) The third and fourth steps are repeated for different map sizes.

+6) Steps 1 through 5 are repeated for the remaining patterns p{j} , assuming each of these the role of pattern p{i} .

 Several map sizes have been trained using the five patterns.
-The mean values of the errors over the available patterns in function of the map number are shown in Fig. 4 and Fig. 5 using each pattern as training data.
-The sidelengths of the trained maps for each utilized pattern are showed in table 2.
+The mean values of the errors over the available patterns in function of the map number were calculated using each pattern as training data.
+The results for pattern 1 as training data are showed in Fig. 3.
 It can be seen that the larger the map size the lower the quantization error but the higher the topographic error.
 This is due to the neural network folds to reduce the quantization error.
 Moreover, the larger the map size the higher the computational cost.
 Therefore, there is compromise between the increase of the topographic error and the reduction of the quantization error.
 A curve, which represents the sum of both errors, has been added to the graphics.
 The model whose sidelenghts have been calculated by means of equations (3) and (4) correspond to a horizontal axis value equal to 6 (map number equal to 6).
-The quantization error has been reduced and the topographic error has been incremented not very much, as can be seen in Fig. 4 and Fig. 5.
-The results verify that equations (3) and (4) to determine the map sidelengths is a reasonable optimum solution of the compromise between the quantization error, the computational cost and the topographic error.
-The selected model, which is used as validated pattern, was trained using pattern 1 and the demonstrated criterion, equations (3) and (4), to determine the output space size.
+The quantization error has been reduced and the topographic error has been incremented not very much.
+The final model to estimate the process state of the wastewater treatment was trained using pattern 1 because the values of the errors are the lowest for this pattern.